Gaussian Copula Models for Nonignorable Missing Data Using Auxiliary Marginal Quantiles: Gaussian Copula with Nonignorable Missing Data

 where $\phi_{2p}$ is the density of a $2p$-dimensional multivariate normal distribution with covariance $\boldsymbol C_{\boldsymbol \theta}$ and mean $\boldsymbol \alpha$.

 With nonignorable missing data, typically one cannot estimate model parameters consistently unless one knows the full distribution of $\boldsymbol{y}^{mis}$.
-However, as we show in Theorem \ref{postconsist}, we need far less information when data follow a copula model: knowledge of the true $\{F_{j}\}_{j=1}^{p}$ is sufficient information to ensure consistent estimation of the copula correlation.
+However, as stated formally in Theorem \ref{postconsist}, when the study variables and missingness indicators follow a copula model, knowledge of the true $\{F_{j}\}_{j=1}^{p}$ is sufficient information to ensure consistent estimation of the copula correlation.
 For a fixed sample $(\boldsymbol y^{obs}, \boldsymbol r)$, the posterior distribution of $(\boldsymbol C_{\boldsymbol \theta}, \boldsymbol{\alpha})$ with known marginals is

 Subsequently, we refer to the marginal posterior of $\boldsymbol C_{\boldsymbol \theta}$ as $\Pi_{n}(\boldsymbol C_{\boldsymbol \theta})$.